Directors

 Professor Jayne Mooney

-Jayne Mooney is Professor of sociology at John Jay College of Criminal Justice and is on the doctoral faculties of women’s studies and sociology at the CUNY Graduate Center, NYC.
-She is also Adjunct Professor, Faculty of Law, School of Justice, Queensland University of Technology, Brisbane, Australia.
-Jayne has extensive research experience and has published thirty papers in books and peer-reviewed journals, and numerous research monographs and reports.
-She has recently completed The Theoretical Foundations of Criminology: Place, Time and Context for Routledge, which presents the core theories of criminology and the sociology of deviance as historical and cultural products and theorists as producers of culture, writing in particular historical moments.
-Jayne is also the author of Gender, Violence and the Social order (Palgrave/ Macmillan) and co-author of Fifty Key Thinkers in Criminology (Routledge).
-She is vice-chair of the Critical Criminology and Social Justice Division of the American Society of Criminology and is (with Albert de la Tierra) the Division’s official archivist.
-Previously she was European book review editor for the journal Critical Criminology and is a board member of the British Journal of Criminology.
-Jayne is Senior Editor of the Oxford Research Encyclopedia of Criminology and Criminal Justice, jointly responsible (with David Brotherton) for the Critical Criminology section.
+Jayne Mooney is Deputy Director of the Social Change and Transgressive Studies Project and Professor of Sociology at John Jay College of Criminal Justice.
+She is on the doctoral faculties of women’s studies and sociology at the Graduate Center, CUNY, NYC.
+She is also an Adjunct Professor at the Faculty of Law, School of Justice, Queensland University of Technology, Brisbane, Australia, and a Board Member of the Solroutes Project at the University of Genoa.
+Jayne has extensive research experience and has published over thirty papers in books, peer-reviewed journals, and numerous research monographs and reports.
+She is the author of The Theoretical Foundations of Criminology: Place, Time and Context (Routledge, 2nd edition is in progress), which presents the core theories of criminology and the sociology of deviance as historical and cultural products and theorists as producers of culture, writing in particular historical moments, Gender, Violence and the Social Order (Palgrave/ Macmillan), and co-author, with Keith Hayward and Shadd Maruna, of Fifty Key Thinkers in Criminology (Routledge).
+Jayne is completing the co-authored Drilling Down the Patriarchy: Resource Extraction and Violence Against Women and the sole-authored The Road to Rikers: A Social History of the Other New York City for Temple University Press.
+She was the vice-chair of the Critical Criminology and Social Justice Division of the American Society of Criminology and is (with Albert de la Tierra) the Division’s official archivist.
+Jayne is currently co-editor in chief of Critical Criminology: An International Journal, a Board Member of the British Journal of Criminology, and Senior Editor of the Oxford Research Encyclopedia of Criminology and Criminal Justice, responsible for the Critical Criminology section.
+In 2021, she received the Life-Time Achievement Award from the Critical Criminology and Social Justice Division of the American Society of Criminology, and in 2023, the Saltzman Award for Contributions to Practice from the Division of Feminist Criminology.